 Bioenergy from dedicated crops are in some cases held responsible for GHG emissions resulting from indirect land use change (iLUC), that is the bioenergy activity may lead to displacement of agricultural or forest activities into other locations, driven by market-mediated effects.
 Other mitigation options may also cause iLUC.
 At a global level of analysis, indirect effects are not relevant because all land-use emissions are direct. iLUC emissions are potentially more significant for crop-based feedstocks such as corn, wheat and soybean, than for advanced biofuels from lignocellulosic materials (Chum et al. 2011; Wicke et al. 2012; Valin et al. 2015; Ahlgren and Di Lucia 2014).
-Estimates of emissions from iLUC are inherently uncertain, widely debated in the scientific community and are highly dependent on modelling assumptions, such as supply/demand elasticities, productivity estimates, incorporation or exclusion of emission credits for coproducts and scale of biofuel deployment (Rajagopal and Plevin 2013; Finkbeiner 2014; Kim et al. 2014; Zilberman 2017).
-In some cases, iLUC effects are estimated to result in emission reductions.
-For example, market-mediated effects of bioenergy in North America showed potential for increased carbon stocks by inducing conversion of pasture or marginal land to forestland (Cintas et al. 2017; Duden et al. 2017; Dale et al. 2017; Baker et al. 2019).
-There is a wide range of variability in iLUC values for different types of biofuels, from -75-55 gCO2 MJ-1 (Ahlgren and Di Lucia 2014; Valin et al. 2015; Plevin et al. 2015; Taheripour and Tyner 2013; Bento and Klotz 2014).
-There is low confidence in attribution of emissions from iLUC to bioenergy.

-Bioenergy deployment can have large biophysical effects on regional climate, with the direction and magnitude of the impact depending on the type of bioenergy crop, previous land use and seasonality (limited evidence, medium agreement).
-A study of two alternative future bioenergy scenarios using 15 Mkm of intensively used managed land or conversion of natural areas showed a nearly neutral effect on surface temperature at global levels (considering biophysical effects and CO2 and N2O fluxes from land but not substitution effects), although there were significant seasonal and regional differences (Kicklighter et al. 2013).
+Estimates of emissions from iLUC are inherently uncertain, widely debated in the scientific community and are highly dependent on modelling assumptions, such as supply/demand elasticities, productivity estimates, incorporation or exclusion of emission credits for coproducts and scale of biofuel seasonality (limited evidence, medium agreement).
+A study of two alternative future bioenergy scenarios using 15 Mkm2 of intensively used managed land or conversion of natural areas showed a nearly neutral effect on surface temperature at global levels (considering biophysical effects and CO2 and N2O fluxes from land but not substitution effects), although there were significant seasonal and regional differences (Kicklighter et al. 2013).
 Modelling studies on biofuels in the US found the switch from annual crops to perennial bioenergy plantations like Miscanthus could lead to regional cooling due to increases in evapotranspiration and albedo (Georgescu et al. 2011; Harding et al. 2016), with perennial bioenergy crop expansion over suitable abandoned and degraded farmlands causing near-surface cooling up to 5°C during the growing season (Wang et al. 2017b).
-Similarly, growing sugarcane on existing cropland in Brazil cools down the local surface during daytime conditions up to -1 °C, but warmer conditions occur if sugar cane is deployed at the expense of natural vegetation (Brazilian Cerrado) (Loarie et al. 2011).
+Similarly, growing sugarcane on existing cropland in Brazil cools down the local surface during daytime conditions up to -1°C, but warmer conditions occur if sugar cane is deployed at the expense of natural vegetation (Brazilian Cerrado) (Loarie et al. 2011).
 In general, bioenergy crops (as for all crops) induce a cooling of ambient air during the growing season, but after harvest the decrease in evapotranspiration can induce warming (Harding et al. 2016; Georgescu et al. 2013; Wang et al. 2017b).
-Bioenergy crops were found to cause increased isoprene emissions in a scenario where 0.69 Mkm of oil palm for biodiesel in the tropics and 0.92 Mkm of short rotation coppice (SRC) in the mid-latitudes were planted, but effects on global climate were negligible (Ashworth et al. 2012).
+Bioenergy crops were found to cause increased isoprene emissions in a scenario where 0.69 Mkm2 of oil palm for biodiesel in the tropics and 0.92 Mkm2 of short rotation coppice (SRC) in the mid-latitudes were planted, but effects on global climate were negligible (Ashworth et al. 2012).